NewsLocal News

-The cities of Sandusky and Huron have issued advisories asking residents to use less water due to frozen intake pipes at their respective water plants, forcing them to draw from stored water.
+The cities of Sandusky and Huron have lifted advisories asking residents to use less water due to frozen intake pipes at their water plants, which forced them to use stored water.

-According to the City of Sandusky, crews have been tackling heavy ice and working to restore water flow at the Big Island Water Works plant
+According to the City of Sandusky, crews had been tackling heavy ice and working to restore water flow at the Big Island Water Works plant.

 "Due to the current critical conditions, the City is not taking in new raw water at this time, and all water use is being supplied from water already stored at the plant," the city said in a Facebook post.